toshas/torch-householder/README.md

 The `torch.matrix_exp` only deals with square matrices; hence to parameterize a thin matrix with `d > r`, we perform transformation of a square skew-symmetric matrix `d x d` and then take a `d x r` minor from the result.
-This aspect makes `torch.matrix_exp` especially inefficient for parameterizing Stiefel frames and provides major speed gains to the Householder transformation.
+This aspect makes `torch.matrix_exp` especially inefficient for parameterizing orthonormal frames and provides major speed gains to the Householder transformation.

 ## Numerical Precision

 The numerical precision of an orthogonal transformation is evaluated using a synthetic [test](tests/benchmark.py#L50).
 Given a matrix size `d x r`, we generate random inputs and perform orthogonal transformation with the tested function.
-Since the output `M` of size `d x r` is expected to be a Stiefel frame, we calculate transformation error using the formula below.
+Since the output `M` of size `d x r` is expected to be a orthonormal frame, we calculate transformation error using the formula below.
 This calculation is repeated for each matrix size at least 5 times, and the results are averaged.

 <p align="center">